 Participation will be evaluated in two different ways.
 First, near the conclusion of the course, each student will complete a self-evaluation of their participation in the class related activities for a value of 5%.
 Second, I will assess each student's participation and/or engagement in the class for the remaining 5%.
-Regular attendance, participation in class discussions and exercises will be considered.
-Additionally, each student is required to keep a course journal where s/he will discuss issues that arise from this class.
-The discussions could be focused on material from the text, lecture, guest speaker, discussions in class or current events pertaining to law enforcement.
-The journal is an informal presentation and can be hand written or keyed.
-Marks will not consider format or grammar.
-I am looking for evidence of the student engaging or thinking about the various issues and topics in the course.
-Journal will be reviewed twice during the course and will be considered when determining the remaining 5% of the participation mark.
+Regular attendance, participation in class discussions and exercises (including debate) will be considered.